 15. Yellow Rose IPA

-he final one that made our list of best IPAs is from the Lone Pint Brewery.
-You will definitely want to make sure that this doesn’t end up being a lone pint.
+The final IPA on our list comes from Lone Pint Brewery.
+You will definitely want to make sure that this doesn’t end up being a lone pint, though!

 With an increased amount of malt comes a perfect combination of sweet and citrus flavors that work really well together.

-By sticking with traditional brewing processes, they have created an ABV of 6.8%.
+By sticking with a traditional brewing process, they have created an ABV of 6.8%.

 Final Thoughts on IPA Beers

-That concludes our list of IPAs, and it really is a list of craft beers that you have to try.
-Each brewery listed here has done an exceptional job to really stick with a tradition that dates back to the 18th century.
+Each brewery listed here has done an exceptional job to really stick with a tradition that dates back to the 18th century, while adding gastronomic precision and variety to this classic style.